-This slow cooker chicken curry is perfect in every way – juicy pieces of chicken, a spicy, flavourful gravy that has the right consistency – this is the perfect dinner to come home to.
+This slow cooker chicken curry is perfect in every way - juicy pieces of chicken and a spicy, flavorful gravy that has the right consistency.
+This is the perfect dinner to come home to.

 Top tips to cooking juicy chicken in a slow cooker

 To cook really juicy chicken in the slow cooker, here are my top tips:

 - Use chicken thighs because they have more fat than breasts so they remain tender when cooked for long periods and don't get stringy or dry out

 - Don't add too much liquid because you are locking in the steam in a slow cooker so the water in the recipe does not have room to evaporate as much as it does in a pot.
 The chicken also leaves a fair amount of water so you are actually left with more liquid than you started with in the beginning